ortus-boxlang/boxlang-docs/boxlang-language/reference/built-in-functions/array/ArraySwap.md

 Swaps array values of an array at specified positions.

+This function is more efficient than multiple assignment statements

 ## Method Signature

 ```
 ArraySwap(array=[array], position1=[any], position2=[any])
 ```

 ### Arguments

 | Argument | Type | Required | Description | Default |
 |----------|------|----------|-------------|---------|